What is Black Hat SEO?

 • Has been optimized for the country it’s written for

-Poor content is written quickly, by writers who either aren’t professionals or who aren’t being given the time and budget to exercise their skills.
+Poor content is written quickly, by writers (or AI platforms) who either aren’t professionals or who aren’t being given the time and budget to exercise their skills.
 It’s focused on bringing in traffic and doesn’t cater to the actual users who will read it.

 READ MORE: How to Write a Blog Post for SEO